2018-19 Annual Information Survey InstructionsDirections for completing the 2018-19 Charter Schools Annual Information Survey.

 Nonclassroom-Based Funding Determination

-A charter school that does not report at least 80 percent of its total Average Daily Attendance (ADA) as classroom-based ADA must file a request for a nonclassroom-based funding determination.
+A charter school that does not report at least 80 percent of its total average daily attendance (ADA) as classroom-based ADA must file a request for a nonclassroom-based funding determination.
+See below for filing deadlines.
 A State Board of Education (SBE)-approved funding determination is a condition for funding.

-Newly operational charter schools must file a funding determination request in its first FY on or before December 1.
+Newly operational charter schools must submit a funding determination request to the CDE in its first FY on or before December 1.
 Requests filed after December 1 will be not be accepted by the CDE and the charter school’s authorizer will need to request a waiver of the deadline from the SBE.

-FUNDING ALERT for late filers: If a funding determination or a waiver approval is not on the SBE’s May board agenda in the FY of the charter school’s first year of operation, the charter school’s state funding may cease at the Second Principal (P-2) apportionment of the charter school’s first FY and may not resume until the subsequent FY First Principal (P-1) apportionment.
-Further, a charter school that has been overpaid state funds may be required to return the funds to the CDE.
+FUNDING ALERT for late filers: If a funding determination is not approved by the SBE’s May board meeting in the FY of the charter school’s first year of operation, the charter school’s state funding for nonclassroom-based attendance may cease at the Second Principal (P-2) apportionment, in June, of the charter school’s first FY and may not resume until the subsequent FY First Principal (P-1) apportionment, if an approved SBE funding determination has been obtained at that time.
+Furthermore, a charter school that has been overpaid state funds may be required to return the funds to the CDE.

-Charter schools with an existing funding determination must request a funding determination on or before February 1 of the charter school’s final FY of its existing funding determination.
-Requests filed after the deadline will be not be accepted by the CDE and the charter school’s authorizer will need to request a waiver of the deadline from the SBE.
+A continuing or existing charter school with an SBE-approved funding determination that is due to expire at the end of 2018-19, or does not have an SBE-approved funding determination must submit a funding determination request to the CDE by February 1, 2019.
+Requests filed after the deadline will not be accepted by the CDE and the charter school’s authorizer will need to request a waiver of the deadline from the SBE.

-For more information please refer to the CDE Nonclassroom-Based Determination of Funding Web page [http://www.cde.ca.gov/sp/cs/as/nclrbifunddet.asp.
+For more information please refer to the CDE Nonclassroom-Based Determination of Funding Web page.

 Please select or verify that the charter school is operated by, or as, a non-profit, for-profit, or neither.
 If the charter school has completed legal incorporation proceedings, please send proof of incorporation to the CDE.
 If the charter school has not completed legal incorporation proceedings, select, “Charter School is not operated by, or as, a corporation."
 Upon completion, please send notification and proof of incorporation to the CDE so as to update the data accordingly.
 Notification and proof of incorporation may be sent directly to email@example.com.